zchee/neovim-wiki/Plugin-UI-architecture.md

 #### UI programs

-UIs will be pretty much like other plugins, except that they work as a bridge between the user and the editor.
-Here's the pseudo code of a UI program:
+UIs are plugins that work as a bridge between the user and the editor.
+Here's pseudo-code of a UI program:

 ```
 while true